 - The transfer of osmotically active amounts of lactose into the large intestine leads to the osmotic binding of water → diarrhea

-- Increased peristalsis due to increased intestinal filling → stomach pain
+- Increased peristalsis due to increased intestinal filling → abdominal pain

 Symptoms occur about an hour to several hours following consumption of milk products.
 The intensity of symptoms correlates with the amount of lactose consumed.